petersilva/ndwatch/README.md

 python ndwatch.py >watch.out 2>&amp;1 &amp;

-Start up the daemon, and it should create reverse records for known MACs that point to the same server.
+Start up the daemon, and it should create reverse records for known MACs that point to the same server.   there is also a sample init script and crontab entry included.

+# Caveats:
+ - added records, but cleanup of old ones is incomplete. not a problem if used in conjunction with si46ib9d which re-writes the entire db every time there is a change to permanent addresses.